tiagoj/tengo/TENGO_ENHANCEMENT_PLAN.md

 #### 1. **Setup and Branching (Preparation Phase)** - ✅ COMPLETE
    - **Actions:**
-     - ✅ Fork the official Tengo repository (github.com/d5/tengo) on GitHub to your account.
      - ✅ Clone the fork locally: `git clone https://github.com/yourusername/tengo.git`.
      - ✅ Checkout the latest stable tag or master: `git checkout master` (or e.g., `v2.12.0` if pinning a version).
      - ✅ Create a feature branch: `git checkout -b feat/closure-with-globals`.